 i) shall include its UE PC5 unicast signalling security policy.
 In the case where the different V2X services are mapped to the different PC5 unicast signalling security policies, when the initiating UE intends to establish a single unicast link that can be used for more than one V2X service, each of the signalling security polices of those V2X services shall be compatible, e.g. "signalling integrity protection not needed" and "signalling integrity protection required" are not compatible.

 After the DIRECT LINK ESTABLISHMENT REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer-2 ID for unicast communication and the destination layer-2 ID used for unicast initial signaling, and start timer T5000.
 The UE shall not send a new DIRECT LINK ESTABLISHMENT REQUEST message to the same target UE identified by the same application layer ID while timer T5000 is running.
+If the target user info IE is not included in the DIRECT LINK ESTABLISHMENT REQUEST message (i.e. V2X service oriented PC5 unicast link establishment procedure), the initiating UE shall handle multiple DIRECT LINK ESTABLISHMENT ACCEPT messages, if any, received from different target UEs for the establishment of multiple PC5 unicast links before the expiry of timer T5000.

 NOTE 2: In order to ensure successful PC5 unicast link establishment, T5000 should be set to a value larger than the sum of T5006 and T5007.

-Figure 6.1.2.2.2: PC5 unicast link establishment procedure
+Figure 6.1.2.2.2: UE oriented PC5 unicast link establishment procedure

+Figure 6.1.2.2.3: V2X service oriented PC5 unicast link establishment procedure

 * * * Next Change * * * *

-6.1.2.2.4 PC5 unicast link establishment procedure completion by the initiating UEUpon receipt of the DIRECT LINK ESTABLISHMENT ACCEPT message, the initiating UE shall stop timer T5000,
+6.1.2.2.4 PC5 unicast link establishment procedure completion by the initiating UE

+If the Target user info IE is included in the DIRECT LINK ESTABLISHMENT REQUEST message, upon receipt of the DIRECT LINK ESTABLISHMENT ACCEPT message, the initiating UE shall stop timer T5000.
+If the Target user info IE is not included in the DIRECT LINK ESTABLISHMENT REQUEST message the initiating UE may keep the timer T5000 running and continue to handle multiple response messages (i.e. the DIRECT LINK ESTABLISHMENT ACCEPT message) from multiple target UEs.

-uniquely assign a PC5 link identifier and create a PC5 unicast link context for this PC5 unicast link.
-Then the target UE shall store the source layer-2 ID and the destination layer-2 ID used in the transport of this message provided by the lower layers in the PC5 unicast link context.From this time onward the initiating UE shall use the established link for V2X communication over PC5 and additional PC5 signalling messages to the target UE
+For each of the DIRECT LINK ESTABLISHMENT ACCEPT message received, the initiating UE shall uniquely assign a PC5 link identifier and create a PC5 unicast link context for each of the PC5 unicast link(s).
+Then the target UE shall store the source layer-2 ID and the destination layer-2 ID used in the transport of this message provided by the lower layers in the PC5 unicast link context(s) to complete the establishment of the PC5 unicast link with the target UE(s).From this time onward the initiating UE shall use the established link(s) for V2X communication over PC5 and additional PC5 signalling messages to the target UE(s).

 After receiving the DIRECT LINK ESTABLISHMENT ACCEPT message, the initiating UE shall provide the following information along with the layer-2 IDs to the lower layer, which enables the lower layer to handle the coming PC5 signalling or traffic data: